metasong/iam-data/documents/Angular DI_168.md

 When Angular destroys one of these component instance, it also destroys the component's injector and that injector's service instances.
 A component's injector is a child of its parent component's injector, and a descendent of its parent's parent's injector, and so on all the way back to the application's root injector

+The @Optional decorator tells Angular to continue when it can't find the dependency.
+Angular sets the injection parameter to null instead.

+The @Host decorator stops the upward search at the host component. he host component is typically the component requesting the dependency.
+But when this component is projected into a parent component, that parent component becomes the host.
+The next example covers this second case.

 ## Aliased class providers

 ```js